MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### message.rendering.intercepted

-This event enables us to track how often the users intercept the rendering process before it is completed.
+This event enables us to track how often the users intercept the rendering process before it's completed.
 We use this data to detect performance issues.

 The following fields are collected: